Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 Don’t get me wrong, their core training lessons offer a solid foundation for beginners.

-In the Online Entrepreneur Certification program, it takes 46 lessons before you’re instructed on how to plan out an article.
+In the Online Entrepreneur Certification course, it takes 46 tutorials before you’re instructed on how to plan out an article.

 Which is all good… except for the fact that you’ve already been instructed to write 20+ articles in the previous 45 lessons lol.

-But then again, if you think you’re gonna get the world’s best affiliate marketing training program for $47 per month…
+But then again, if you think you’re gonna get the world’s best affiliate marketing training for a measly $49 per month…

 ✗ A very crowded space.